 Several of Peter’s lusts of men (1Peter 4:2) which he enumerates in 1Peter 4:3 have to do with excessive indulgence in wine.
-Although there is room for a literal interpretation in his context, I wonder if his main thought was an over indulgence in certain behavior (Isaiah 29:9-15).
+Although there is room for a literal interpretation in this context, I wonder if Peter’s main thought was an over indulgence in certain behavior (Isaiah 29:9-15).
 The words of the prophet concern a people who have secretly conspired (Isaiah 29:15) to do evil.
 Thinking no one knew their motives, the Lord tripped them up, so that the wise and prudent among them were unable to insure success of their plans (Isaiah 29:14), because the people honored God with their lips, but not with their hearts (Isaiah 29:13).

 Therefore, they were drunk, not with wine, but with a passion to do evil (Isaiah 29:9).
 They staggered, not due to alcohol, but because the Lord hid himself from them, in that they misused his word (Isaiah 29:9-12).
 The words of the prophet are not so unlike what occurred in Asia Minor in the first century AD.
 Men had overly indulged themselves in persecuting the Messianic Jews.
 They may have been commanded to trouble their brethren there by the high priest in Jerusalem (1Peter 4:4; cf. 1:1, 6-7; 4:12), but they went beyond what was commanded and persecuted their brethren with cruelty.